 –The Science Behind How Stretching, Compression, and Shear Stress Drive Cellular Physiology and Function.

-We’re gonna look at mechanoreceptors (sensors loaded in your body that detects movement) and how they facilitate the transmission of mechanotransductive forces like that of a windmill which takes the mechanical energy from the movement of wind and transforms them into electricity.
-In our body this happens from the normal movement of your spine so long it’s aligned properly with good posture, not suffering from a movement dysfunction, and not suffering from unresolved DDD.
-It not only impacts nerve to brain and body function but even to cellular biochemical actions to the expression of your DNA!
+Let’s explore mechanoreceptors (sensors present in your body that detect movement) and how they facilitate the transmission of mechanotransductive forces.
+Similar to a windmill that converts mechanical energy from wind into electricity, our body experiences this process through the normal movement of the spine, as long as it is properly aligned with good posture, free from movement dysfunction, and not affected by unresolved DDD.
+This not only affects nerve-to-brain and body function but also impacts cellular biochemical actions and the expression of DNA!

-In fact, one study out of USC Santa Barbara found that even baby forming in the womb is impacted by these forces.
-Turns out, doctors recommending bed rest when pregnant, unless for serious reasons, is unsafe and dangerous to your baby because it affects embryogenesis or the formation of your baby in utero!
+Interestingly, a study conducted at USC Santa Barbara discovered that even babies developing in the womb are influenced by these forces.
+Apparently, bed rest during pregnancy, unless warranted by serious reasons, is unsafe and detrimental to the baby’s embryogenesis or development in utero!

-It turns out, Through these various mechanotransduced pathways, the mechanical forces of the three‐dimensional environments in which cells exist contribute to the regulation of even the most fundamental of cellular processes.
-Meaning.
-We need to rewrite our basic science textbooks to include the most fundamental thing lacking in medical school.
-And that’s movement.
-Not just exercise, but all-day tiny movement.
+Surprisingly, through these mechanotransduced pathways, the mechanical forces present in the three-dimensional environments where cells exist contribute to regulating even the most fundamental cellular processes.
+This means that we need to revise our basic science textbooks to include the vital aspect missing in medical education – movement.
+Not just exercise, but consistent daily movement throughout the day.

-Even when mechanotransduction‐related processes within cells are functioning normally, disturbances in the physical inputs they receive from their extracellular environments, especially from, and I’m quoting from a major mechanobiology study, “damaged joints, degenerative or stiff joints, especially your spine, can subsequently cascade to produce pathological results in a whole host of disease and premature death”.
+Even when mechanotransduction-related processes within cells are functioning properly, disturbances in the physical inputs they receive from their extracellular environments, especially from damaged, degenerative, or stiff joints, particularly the spine, can then lead to pathological consequences in a wide range of diseases and premature death.

 Stiffness in your spine is usually caused by injury or lack of movement.
 It mimics what happens to astronauts in space.
-The loss of bone mass experienced by astronauts living for extended periods in reduced gravity is one interesting example of such a disturbance and its effects.
-The minimal amount of gravitational force exerted on the astronauts (relative to the gravitational force on the earth’s surface), causes disruptions to normal mechanotransductive processes in bone tissues that lead to diminished tissue production and reduced bone mass.
+The loss of bone mass experienced by astronauts living for extended periods in reduced gravity is an interesting example of such a disturbance and its effects.
+The minimal amount of gravitational force exerted on the astronauts (relative to the gravitational force on the Earth’s surface) causes disruptions to normal mechanotransductive processes in bone tissues, leading to diminished tissue production and reduced bone mass.

 A far more common but not unrelated example is the atrophying of muscle tissue that occurs in patients who become bedridden or otherwise immobilized for extended periods of time.
-And of course in all the devastating effects of sitting disease and what it does to the body‘s biological processes.
-Sitting for just seven hours a day increases your chance of risk of death by 40%.
+And of course, there are the devastating effects of sitting disease and its impact on the body’s biological processes.
+Sitting for just seven hours a day increases your risk of death by 40%.

 How do we know this?
-Listen up, unlike most evidence-based sciences, which is rat and animals, not human.
-Mechanobiologist have novel ways to look at humans safely.
-They do use animals, but they seem more sensible as they try to study human safely using novel techniques to validate their opinion.
-Unlike nearly everyone else, who does a rat study and then rationalizes it calling it human.
-So, the rat study was good, so drink that and take this in your body.
-Makes no sense.
+Mechanobiologists have novel ways to look at humans safely, unlike most evidence-based sciences that use rats and animals, not humans.
+Mechanobiologists use animals, but they aim to study humans safely using novel techniques to validate their opinions.
+Unlike nearly everyone else, who conducts a rat study and then rationalizes it as applicable to humans.
+It makes no sense.

-Well, I’m not alone in this thinking, turns out mechanobiologists have developed new novel ways to detect the changes of force and compression on cells and tissues and how it all interacts safely with humans.
+Well, I’m not alone in this thinking.
+It turns out that mechanobiologists have developed new novel ways to detect the changes of force and compression on cells and tissues and how they interact safely with humans.

-But I wanted to talk about what they discovered about these changes of force and stress and between tension stress and compressive stress on the intravertebral disc and how it relates both to chiropractic care and all-day movement.
-They have actually developed many ways to detect this and measure this, let me cover some of those, as I believe it will help you understand why you need to move all day long with a well-mobile functioning spine, and why a chiropractor is necessary for the family.
+But I want to talk about what they discovered about these changes of force and stress and the difference between tension stress and compressive stress on the intervertebral disc (IVD) and how it relates to chiropractic care and all-day movement.
+They have actually developed many ways to detect and measure this.
+Let me cover some of those, as I believe it will help you understand why you need to move all day long with a well-mobile functioning spine and why a chiropractor is necessary for the family.

-The purpose of the discs is to transmit physical forces, namely, physical forces resulting from muscle movement and the weight of the body, to the spinal column, with the discs providing the tension, flexion, and bending capacity that give the spine its flexibility 29.
-In effect, each disc functions much like a small shock absorber in a car, taking in the physical forces delivered to the spine and protecting the bony vertebrae above and below it by keeping them separate.
-Of course, the main purpose of the disc is to keep the whole opening where the major nerves exit, which then supplies every tissue, cell, and organ in the body.
+The purpose of the discs is to transmit physical forces, namely, physical forces resulting from muscle movement and the weight of the body, to the spinal column, with the discs providing the tension, flexion, and bending capacity that give the spine its flexibility.
+In effect, each disc functions much like a small shock absorber in a car, absorbing the physical forces delivered to the spine and protecting the bony vertebrae above and below it by keeping them separate.
+Of course, the main purpose of the disc is to protect the major nerves that exit and supply every tissue, cell, and organ in the body.

-So, the disc in the spine is more than just spacers, as they compress and change in stress from daily movement, those forces from movement propagate nerve signals to the brain and from the brain to the body for the functioning of tissues, cells, and organs of your body; like that of a windmill or a power generator.
+So, the disc in the spine is more than just a spacer.
+As it compresses and experiences changes in stress from daily movement, these forces propagate nerve signals to the brain and from the brain to the body for the functioning of tissues, cells, and organs of your body, just like a windmill or a power generator.